CyberLabs-Infosec/PearlCTF_Challenges_Public_2024/forensics/wifi-broken/README.md

 Here a pcap file is given which contains deauth and EAPOL packets.

-EAPOL packet can easily be bruteforced using sircrack-ng
+EAPOL packet can easily be bruteforced using aircrack-ng

 ```python
 sudo aircrack-ng -w ~/rockyou.txt findme.cap